Lumpenproletariat: China

 Mao Zedong argued in 1939 that the lumpenproletariat (游民无产者, pinyin: yóumín wúchǎnzhě) in China is a legacy of the country's "colonial and semi-colonial status" which forced a vast number of people in urban and rural areas into illegitimate occupations and activities.
-Earlier, in 1928, he asserted that "the only way" to win over these wayward proletarians was to carry out intensive thought reform "so as to effect qualitative changes in these elements."
+Earlier, in 1928, he asserted that "the only way" to win over these wayward proletarians was to carry out intensive thought reform "to effect qualitative changes in these elements".
 He argued that the lumpenproletariat had a dual nature.
 Simultaneously, they were "victimized members of the laboring masses and untrustworthy elements with 'parasitic inclinations, which made them waver between revolution and counterrevolution.
 He believed that lumpenproletariat elements, such as triads, the organized crime syndicates, "can become revolutionary given proper leadership".
 According to Luo Ruiqing, the Minister of Public Security, the lumpenproletariat population consisted of sex workers, vagrant gangs, and theft rings and were political problems that threatened the internal security of China.
-Following the Communist victory in the Chinese Civil War and the proclamation of the People's Republic of China (PRC), lumpenproletariat were interned into government-run reeducation centers.
-Some 500,000 people were interned into 920 such centers by 1953.
+Following the Communist victory in the Chinese Civil War and the proclamation of the People's Republic of China (PRC), the lumpenproletariat were interned in government-run reeducation centers.
+Some 500,000 people were interned in 920 such centers by 1953.
 Historian Aminda Smith notes that the "case of lumpenproletariat reformatories suggests that anti-state resistance from members of the oppressed masses was essential to early-PRC rhetoric because it validated claims about the devastating effects of the old society and the transformative power of socialist 'truth'."